lkopacz/a11y-with-lindsey/src/pages/a11y-taught-js-p2/index.md

 Was this the most ideal markup ever?
 No. Did this teach me a lot about JavaScript?
 Yes.
 Did this teach me the value of using buttons where I have keyboard events built-in?
 Yes.

-Stay in touch!
-If you liked this article:

-- Let me know on [Twitter](https://twitter.com/LittleKope) and share this article with your friends!
-Also, feel free to tweet me any follow up questions or thoughts.
-- Support me on [Patreon](https://www.patreon.com/a11ywithlindsey)!
-If you like my work, consider making a monthly pledge.
-- [Be the first to learn about my posts](https://pages.convertkit.com/4218bd5fb5/68dc4e412a) for more accessibility funsies!

 Cheers!
 Have a great week!